I'm a fool to want you,

 "I love you," she whispered as both of her small hands cupped his face.
 His pouty lips curved upward into a smile as he looked down at her, unblinking and expectant.
 "I love you both."

-Sweet baby Gandalf, that was painful.
+That was painful.
 I've got Billie's I'm a Fool to Want You looping and I just couldn't fight back the emotions.
 I wrote this as a one shot but could continue it as a kind of angsty drama.
-My laziness, however, is yelling at me to leave it as a one shot.
-The girl could be anyone we want her to be - a loose original character - someone who is in love with both Richard and Jimmy.
-They are all sad souls.
-Mature people but faced with tough decisions.
-Anyway, just wrote this out of my heart.
-Enjoy the read.
+My laziness however, is yelling at me to leave it as a one shot.
+The girl could be anyone you want her to be - a loose original character - someone who is in love with both Richard and Jimmy.
+They're all sad souls.
+Dynamic characters faced with tough decisions.
+Thanks for reading.